 Electricity transmission is the transport and distribution of electricity from an electricity utility to a consumer.
 This task is always carried out by the local distributor, which is why it is not possible to put electricity transmission out to tender.
 The price of electricity transmission consists of two elements: the basic charge and the amount of energy transmitted.

 The rest of the electricity price is a tax.
 In addition to electricity and electricity transmission, consumers pay VAT, electricity tax and a security of supply levy on their electricity.
 The electricity tax is billed together with the electricity transmission and its amount is affected by the amount of electricity consumed.
 Currently, the electricity tax is charged at around 2.79 cents/kWh.

 Electricity price composition

-Is the price of electricity always the same?
+Will the price of electricity always stay the same?

 The price of electricity does not always remain the same, as pricing is influenced by a number of factors.
 The price of electricity is determined by the costs associated with electricity production, the source of electricity (e.g. mixed, bio-electricity, fossil-free) and the current market.
 Consequently, changes in the market - for better or worse - are also directly reflected in the price of electricity.

 The price of electricity also varies significantly from electricity companies depending on supply, and variations between companies can be large.
 For this reason, competitive tendering for electricity contracts is important.